nbauernfeind/khronos/README.md

 ## Plugin Architecture

 Khronos was designed with you in mind.
-I understand that your infrastructure doesn't directly map to mine.
+Everyone's infrastructure differs; there are no magic bullets.
 I also expect that people will come up with way better ideas than the ones I've put into this project.
 Khronos was designed, from the ground up, with a plugin architecture in mind.